ouuan/naive-ui/src/notification/demos/enUS/index.demo-entry.md

 # Notification

-If something is to be telled to somebody.
+If something is to be told to somebody.

-Notification component is always with low piority so I can make a lot of useless animations on it.
+The notification component is always with low priority so I can make a lot of useless animations on it.

 <n-space vertical>
 <n-alert title="Prerequisite" type="warning">